Virginia Bankruptcy Exemptions

 That “homestead” exemption does go to $10,000 for disabled veterans and seniors over age 65.

 Now Virginia does provide much better protection for married couples.
 Under “tenancy by entirety,” real estate that belongs to a married couple cannot be taken for the debts of only one.
 So a married couple can protect unlimited real estate equity, as long as they are not joint on credit cards or other debts.

 What about my car?
 Or my truck?
 My tools?

 Some people can also claim “tool of the trade” protection for a vehicle.
 If you are cab driver, your car is a tool of your trade.
 If you are a painter, then your truck, along with your ladders and brushes, are your tools.
-Virginia has a $10,000 exemption for tools.
+There’s a $10,000 Virginia bankruptcy exemption for tools.

-The Virginia exemptions for cars and tools are pretty good, compared to many other states.
+The Virginia bankruptcy exemptions for cars and tools are pretty good, compared to many other states.

 You are allowed to exempt most of your stuff.
 Your pets, your wedding and engagements rings, and your family bible.

 Clothing up to $1000.
 Household furnishings, $5000.
 I’ve never seen a bankruptcy trustee be interested in people’s normal clothing–you’d have to sell a lot of it at yard sale prices to get to $1000.
 Somebody with a lot of electronics might have more than $5000 in household furnishings.
 In Northern Virginia, where I am, the bankruptcy trustees don’t have time to mess with that.
 In more rural parts of the state, I’ve sometimes heard of it.

 One firearm, $3000.
 That was added in July 2011.